“We delivered over 5000 pounds of potatoes to 412 families last month in the Bradley County area. They were so thankful.”

 Arkansas’s six Feeding America food banks are at the heart of the Alliance network of hunger relief organizations.
-The food banks serve as giant storehouses for millions of pounds of food and other relief items that go out into the regions they serve.
-These millions of pounds of food are then distributed by the food banks to hunger agencies —food pantries, soup kitchens, and shelters — in their service areas.
+The food banks serve as giant distribution sites for millions of pounds of food and other relief items that go out into the regions they serve.
+These millions of pounds of food are distributed to individuals and families in need by local food pantries, soup kitchens, shelters and other non-profit organizations that feed the hungry.

 Phone : 501-565-8121 | FAX: 501-565-0180

 Arkansas Foodbank, the largest food bank in Arkansas, is a member of Feeding America and the Arkansas Hunger Relief Alliance.
 Programs like Food For Kids, Food For Families, and Food For Seniors provide food and other resources for more than 450 food pantries, soup kitchens, schools, colleges, shelters, senior centers, summer feeding sites, and other agencies that provide hungry Arkansans with more healthy and nutritious food The Foodbank primarily serves 33 counties in Central and Southern Arkansas but also assists other Feeding America food banks in the state and region.

 Food Bank of Northeast Arkansas

 3414 One Place |Jonesboro, AR | 72404

 P.O.
 Box 2097 | Jonesboro, AR | 72402